Joshua Vincent

 Associate Director

-Jess is a southern black queer femme, avid movement supporter, and organizer with 8 years of professional and on the ground experience in supporting the ongoing work of social justice and liberation movements.
-They came to Durham by way of Richmond, VA, where they grew up and therein immersed into organizing among the turmoil and fertile ground for movement that is the former capital of the confederacy.
+Jess came to Durham by way of Richmond, VA, where they grew up and therein immersed into organizing among the turmoil and fertile ground for movement that is the former capital of the confederacy.
 Jess credits their early years of organizing and learning within Southerners on New Ground, Girls Rock RVA and the Richmond Reproductive Freedom Project for teaching them the ropes and cementing their commitment to the work of building up and resourcing people’s movements and ending capitalism.
-Jess has a fierce passion for reproductive justice, believing that it provides a framework for us to direct our work towards autonomy, agency, and freedom.
-Jess previously served as the co-chair of the Southern Vision Alliance Board of Directors, bringing a depth of experience in intersectional LGBTQ organizing, popular education, and youth work, which they are carrying forward in their role now, as the Solidarity Hubs Co-Coordinator.

 Blue Miller